The Centre's vision is to inspire a fascination in the universe through research and education.

 - We are the largest astronomical research group in Victoria, and we are one of the largest in Australia

 - We have more than 15 senior PhD-qualified staff, more than a dozen postdoctoral researchers and more than 25 students undertaking a PhD degree in our vibrant and friendly Centre.

 - We come from many different backgrounds: see a map of where CAS staff and students come from.
 We originate from 20 different countries from all 6 inhabited continents and we speak more than 15 languages which, apart from our working language, English, include Arabic, French, German, Hindi, Italian, Polish, Portuguese, Russian, Spanish and Swedish.

 - We operate a national supercomputing facility, currently a hybrid CPU-GPU system with a theoretical peak of ~600 teraFLOPS connected to a 3.0 petabyte lustre filesystem, on which we conduct simulations ranging from stellar to cosmological scales and process observational data.

 - We house and operate a state of the art virtual reality theatre

 - The Centre played a major part in constructing an innovative virtual reality environment - VROOM - which was housed at the Melbourne Museum until early 2010

 - We have an active program of research and development in the planned Square Kilometre Array project

-- We are the only Australian institution to have an agreement with the W. M. Keck observatory, guaranteeing CAS researchers at least 15 nights per year
+- We have an agreement with the W. M. Keck observatory, guaranteeing CAS researchers at least 15 nights per year

 - We regularly receive telescope time at major observatories including the Anglo-Australian Observatory, Parkes Observatory, Australia Telescope Compact Array and the Gemini Observatory